mitchspano/mitchspano.github.io/_posts/2024-05-11-decision_trees.markdown

 #### Potential Function

-A potential function is a measure of the error of a conditional probability represented within a decision tree.
+A potential function is a measure of the uncertainty of a conditional probability represented within a decision tree.
+If the potential function returns a 0 or 1, then we call the node _pure_; meaning that it directly correlates to the label for all data in our sample $S$.

 The Gini index is one such potential function.
 We will use this to determine the next feature to select as the root of the subtree as we construct the decision tree.

 $$
   \phi (a) = 2a(1 − a).